techschool/simplebank/README.md

 3. In the third part, you will learn how to build your app with Docker and deploy it to a production Kubernetes cluster on AWS.
 The lectures are very detailed with a step-by-step guide, from how to build a minimal docker image, set up a free-tier AWS account, create a production database, store and retrieve production secrets, create a Kubernetes cluster with EKS, use Github Action to automatically build and deploy the image to the EKS cluster, buy a domain name and route the traffics to the service, secure the connection with HTTPs and auto-renew TLS certificate from Let's Encrypt.

-4. The last part is a work-in-progress, where we discuss more advanced backend topics such as managing user sessions, building gRPC APIs, using gRPC gateway to serve both gRPC and HTTP with 1 single implementation of the handler, and embedding Swagger documentation as part of the backend service, etc. We will keep making and uploading new videos, so please come back here to check them out from time to time.
+4. The last part is a work-in-progress, where we discuss more advanced backend topics such as managing user sessions, building gRPC APIs, using gRPC gateway to serve both gRPC and HTTP with 1 single implementation of the handler, embedding Swagger documentation as part of the backend service, running asynchronous workers, gracefully shutdown servers, etc. We will keep making and uploading new videos, so please come back here to check them out from time to time.

 This course is designed with a lot of details, so that everyone, even with very little programming experience can understand and do it by themselves.
 I strongly believe that after the course, you would be able to work much more confidently and effectively on your projects.